MrGooglr/angular-learning/README.md

 + The very basics of Angular App is the ***Modules*** which then contains the **components**.
 Each component must contains two things, one is ***template (which is view/HTML)*** and other one is ***Class (A TrypeScript class)***, which contains logic to what's going to render on the Template.

-+ As Angular is written using TypeScript, a very basic knowledge of TypeScript is required to work with Angular.
++ As Angular is written using TypeScript, knowledge of TypeScript is required to work with Angular.

 > Do note that Angular is a platform and client side framework which is is used for building single-page clinet applications using HTML and TypeScript.It implements core and optional functionality as a set of TypeScript libraries that you import into your apps.
 Please refer [here](https://angular.io/guide/architecture) for more.